abapify/otel-legacy/README.md

-# otel-legacy
+# Otel S4 plugins

+> Not compatible with a cloud
+>

-oTel library with legacy components ( not compatible to cloud )
+oTel plugins library with components not compatible to cloud